 Caesar Dressing Options

 The caesar dressing is the star of this recipe, which means it's important to have a delicious quality recipe.
 What's in Caesar dressing?
-Usually a mix of mayo, garlic, mustard, lemon juice, salt and parmesan cheese.
+Usually a mix of mayo, garlic, mustard, lemon juice, salt, anchovy paste, and parmesan cheese.

 Caesar Pasta Salad: Frequently Asked Questions